BattletechModders/ConcreteJungle/README.md

 * Add ambushes that are hostile to all

-* Explosion should put up a floatie that gives the blast name
+* Explosion should put up a floatie that gives the blast name and position

+* Explosives should be compatible with CAC

+* Explosives should determine target points... then conditional switch on attack type?

 * Should explosions use CAC AoE weapons?